thriveweb/sailinginparadise/content/boatTours/2018-08-31-corporate-events.md

   For the ultimate in stress-free corporate event planning we offer a range of catering and drinks packages.
-Partnering with some of the Gold Coast's best caterers our guests can enjoy a plethora dining options from gourmet grazing boards to private chefs.
+Partnering with some of the Gold Coast's best caterers our guests can enjoy a plethora of dining options from gourmet grazing boards to private chefs.
 We also offer a range of beverage packages or welcome BYO.

   In addition to our beautiful boats and professional crew we also carry a range